 - per component (Jesus 🙈) ...?

-The answer is not obvious and a bad call will lead to sizeable refactorings later on.
+The answer is not obvious and a bad call will lead to sizeable refactorings and rewrites later on.

-After the split, you'll find there are dependencies among them - parent controller initializes child controller, instructs it to fetch data, child needs to notify parent etc. It gets very complex very fast just to maintain this "separate boxes" illusion.
+As if that wasn't complicated enough, you'll find there are dependencies among controllers - parent controller initializes child controller, instructs it to fetch data at a certain point, child needs to notify parent about new developments etc. It gets very complex very fast just to keep the touted promise of "clean, separate boxes" architecture.

 MVC doesn't help with Caching 👎

-Caching is one of the hardest things to do correctly and an important problem to solve given today's computation like AI prompts and media generation can be very expensive.
+Caching is one of the hardest things to do correctly in CRUD apps and an important problem to solve given today's computation like AI prompts and media generation can be very expensive.
 Yet, MVC isn't helpful here:

 export class PostsController {